Skip to Content

 Colorful drought-tolerant trees and plants were used strategically to block the views from a busy street to create some privacy for the homeowners.
 Furthermore, concrete blocks from the house renovation were repurposed to create a seating area.

-This front yard is a beautiful example of modern low-water consumption, low-maintenance landscaping without looking like your grandma’s succulent garden.
-To summarise, a contrast of greens and splashes of color enhances the simplicity of the design.
+This front yard is a beautiful example of a modern low-water consumption, low-maintenance garden.
+To summarise, a contrast of greens and splashes of color enhances the simplicity of this design.

 Small front yard landscaping idea